closeio/making.close.com/_posts/2022-01-03-rebase-tips-and-tricks/index.md

 ### What changed after introducing rebase?

 After getting familiar with rebase, I've noticed I use it very often, and it is part of my work now.
 I can keep commits clean and make the feature branch history readable and reviewable.
 Overall, I can say that everything is more pristine and nicer with `rebase`.
-My colleagues noticed that rebase had improved my git commits, and I am happy for their help with my journey with rebase. 🚀
+My colleagues noticed that I communicate much better through my commit history, and I am happy for their help with my journey with rebase. 🚀